TribeTester/infostretch-hs-hackathon/README.md

 Below are the challenges we have faced while implementing the MMT problem and the same we addressed in our implementation to handle such circumstances.
 * **Loading Search Result** - the performance of MMT mobile application is not good and taking more than expected time to load the search result and not giving better user experience.
 * **OTP** - since we are testing MMT application on the production version, OTP was big challenge.
-* **Calendar Control** - looks like DOM of calendar component is not accessible and it was difficult to access the child elements of Calendar.
+* **Calendar Control** - DOM of calendar component is not accessible in android, it was difficult to access the child elements of Calendar.
 * **Appium fails to get the DOM** - Appium fails to get the DOM of the current screen when there are many results for given search criteria's. e.g. Hotel Search List.
 Due to this, finding locators & dry executions was difficult.
 * **Application Defects** - addition to the coding challenges, we have also observed some existing application defects on both Android & iOS platform and due to this implementation, finding locators & dry execution became very challenging.
     * Price slider is not updating the price range value.